-NYC & Putnam Medical Malpractice Lawyer
+Westchester & Putnam Medical Malpractice Lawyer

 Individuals who need medical treatment put their lives in the hands of doctors and other medical professionals and trust them to provide quality care.
 However, errors and accidents during medical exams and procedures can occur that result in devastating consequences.
-If you were injured because of the negligence of a doctor, hospital, or other medical provider, you may have grounds for a medical malpractice lawsuit.
+If you were injured because of the negligence of a doctor, hospital, or other medical providers, you may have grounds for a medical malpractice lawsuit.

 The law office of Michael LoGiudice routinely fights for victims of medical malpractice in the greater New York area.
 We will offer you compassion and knowledge and fight for your right to just compensation.